c-sky/buildroot/board/csky/readme.txt

 3. Official Linux kernel source from www.kernel.org :)

-Buildroot make them together to build in, and setup rootfs with the packages which spicified in buildroot configuration.
+Buildroot will download cross compiler tools and make them together building, finally setup the rootfs with the packages which spicified in buildroot configuration.

 How to build it
 ===============